Part of vacant Gastonia hotel that went up in flames torn down

 “They should have torn that down,” said one person watching the building burn.

-Many working around the building says there have been other fires around the property as well in the bushes.
+Many working around the building say there have been other fires around the property as well as in the bushes.

 Queen City News asked Gastonia city leaders if the city would tear down the rest of the building, but a spokesperson sent a statement saying: